Brian Vickers: 2008

 In 2008, Vickers, with new crew chief Kevin Hamlin, qualified for the fiftieth running of the Daytona 500 after racing himself in the field with an eleventh-place finish in the Gatorade Duel.
-He went on to make the next four races with an average finish of twenty-first including a ninth-place finish at Atlanta.
+He went on to make the next four races with an average finish of twenty-first, including a ninth-place finish at Atlanta.

 Vickers' pit crew won the 2008 Pit Crew Challenge during the All-Star weekend.
 Vickers went on the next weekend and led sixty-one laps in the Coca-Cola 600 before he lost his left rear wheel and crashed about halfway through the race.
-Vickers then followed up with a 2nd-place run at Pocono to Kasey Kahne.
+Vickers then followed up with a second-place run at Pocono to Kasey Kahne.
+Vickers made every race that season in 2008, scoring three top fives and six top tens with an average finish of 20.7 while finishing an improved nineteenth in the standings.

 2009: Only Chase Appearance

 For the 2009 season, Vickers got a new crew chief: Ryan Pemberton.
-It was announced he has picked up an additional sponsor in Mighty Auto Parts.
+It was announced that he has picked up an additional sponsor in Mighty Auto Parts.

 Vickers' season began with controversy in the Daytona 500.
 Dale Earnhardt Jr. got a run on the backstretch to the inside of Vickers, but Vickers blocked.
-Earnhardt Jr. clipped the left rear fender; getting Vickers loose sending him into the field.
+Earnhardt Jr. clipped the left rear fender, getting Vickers loose, sending him into the field.
 Vickers said after the race that Earnhardt should have been black-flagged.
 Earnhardt later stated that he was unaware that Vickers was a lap down, and that both were fighting for the Lucky Dog position.
 Earnhardt later apologized.

 Vickers won the pole for the Auto Club 500, but had to go to the rear because of an engine change.
-Vickers went on to finish 10th.
+Vickers went on to finish tenth.

 Vickers ran in the top five all day during the Kobalt Tools 500.
-In the final laps, Vickers was chasing down Kurt Busch for the win, but Robby Gordon blew a tire to bring out the caution; allowing Jeff Gordon and Carl Edwards to catch Vickers on the restart.
-Vickers finished 5th.
+In the final laps, Vickers was chasing down Kurt Busch for the win, but Robby Gordon blew a tire to bring out the caution, allowing Jeff Gordon and Carl Edwards to catch Vickers on the restart.
+Vickers finished fifth.

 Vickers won his second pole of the season for the Crown Royal 400 at Richmond.
 Vickers would finish fifteenth in that race.

 On June 10, 2009, Team Red Bull conducted a promotional pit stop in New York City.
-Brian pulled the No. 83 Red Bull Toyota to the side of the road and the team changed four tires in Times Square with traffic still moving around them.
+Brian pulled the No. 83 Red Bull Toyota to the side of the road, and the team changed four tires in Times Square with traffic still moving around them.

 Vickers won his third pole of the season for the Lifelock 400 at Michigan.
-Vickers never led a lap in the race, and earned a ninth-place finish.
+Vickers never led a lap in the race and earned a ninth-place finish.

 Vickers won his fourth pole of the season for the Toyota/Save Mart 350 at Sonoma.
 Vickers finished sixteenth in that race.